rzlamrr/rzlamrr/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"The most important single ingredient in the formula of success is knowing how to get along with people."</i>
+<i>"You must live in the present, launch yourself on every wave, find your eternity in each moment.
+Fools stand on their island of opportunities and look toward another land.
+There is no other land; there is no other life but this."</i>
 <br>
-<b>- Theodore Roosevelt</b>
+<b>- Henry David Thoreau</b>
 </blockquote>
 </p>